Super-resolution of 4D flow MRI through inverse problem explicit solving: METHODS

 where $.^H$ represents the Hermitian transpose.
 Direct inversion of the matrix \((H^H S^H S H + 2\tau I_{N_h})\) is not computationally feasible due to the high dimensionality of \(H\).
 To avoid iterative optimization methods such as the Alternating Direction Method of Multipliers (ADMM), we rely on the FSR (Fast Super-Resolution) approach proposed by Zhao et al.~\cite{zhao_fast_2016}, and later extended to 3D by Tuador et al.~\cite{tuador_novel_2021}.
-Let us define:
+Unlike these methods, which apply super-resolution to real-valued images, we operate directly in the complex domain and extract the phase images only after the reconstruction.
+This choice reflects the fact that the forward degradation model is linear with respect to the complex signal \(A e^{i\Phi}\), whereas the extraction of the phase \(\Phi\) is a non-linear operation.